yogk/f4/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+### d7018e - special studies in embedded systems

+Grading

+#### Grade 3
+Port code from f3 and/or bluepill crates to the F411RE.
+Example code from these crates are working.

+#### Grade 4
+Implement easy way to set clock frequency other than the default 16 MHz (PLL).

+#### Grade 5
+Have the RTFM core use some external peripheral such as an IMU over SPI.